Savage-Sabrina/DIY_SolenoidGraver/README.md

 I would not have space for a compressor because I lived in a small room on a shared house.
 This is, then, my approach to a solenoid based graver machine.
 You could check other approaches like https://github.com/alastair-duncan/SuperEZGraver and also the https://www.youtube.com/channel/UCE2rGFm1-xs-WIEHfY1enjA.

 The focus I want to bring is of a solenoid for stone setting and fine work, although the power is only limited by the solenoid chosen, buck converter and MOSFET.

-If you are handy in terms of Arduino coding and making breadboard circuits this will be super easy to make and program this will cover mainly a way to make the controller, there's also the option to build it with hobby parts.
-There will be a way to make a handpiece using commercial components.
+If you are handy in terms of Arduino coding and making breadboard circuits this will be super easy to make and program, this will cover mainly a way to make the controller and handpiece with hobby parts.
+There is also the option to build a custom board with everything integrated already, which is inside the [custom board folder.](https://github.com/Savage-Sabrina/DIY_SolenoidGraver/tree/master/Schematic/Custom%20board)

 # **Starting the project**
 I am sharing this to provide more information on what might be necessary to build your own solenoid engraving machine.